CFields651/fundclass/README.md

     read date temp humidity <<< $(cat weather.json  | jq '.dt,.main.temp,.main.humidity')
   - Given your understanding fo the read statement, show me a bash command that will put your name into a variable called 'myname.'
   - Show me a command that puts the value of the current date and time into a variable called 'currenttime.'
 Hint: the value of the current date and time is returned by the bash 'date' command.
+  - Show me a command that puts the wind speed and direction ('deg') into the variables 'windspeed' and 'winddirection.'
+Hint: this will look just like the date+temp+humidity command above.
   - Do this from your git repo, and follow this sequence to push it where I can see it:
   - git add .
   - git commit -m 'some comment'